uncognic/DuckOS/README.md

 ### **Debloated**

 DuckOS is heavily debloated, pre-installed applications and other components are removed.
-Although this can break some compatibility, it significantly reduces ISO and install size, making the iso 1.30GB average.
-Functionalities such as Windows Defender, and such are stripped completely.
+Although this can break some compatibility, it significantly reduces ISO and install size.
+Programs such as Windows Defender, and such are stripped completely.
 This modification is focused on pure gaming, but most work and business.

 ### Security